j-schreiber/js-sf-cli-plugin/README.md

                             rolled out.
   -v, --verbose             Placeholder - Prints all subcommand outputs to terminal (e.g. deployed source files, package
                             install status, etc)
+      --validate-only       Only validate the manifest file, do not perform any rollout actions like package installs or source deploys.

 GLOBAL FLAGS
   --flags-dir=<value>  Import flag values from a directory.